 At oDocs, we believe, one way of making eye care accessible is to make it open source.
 Smartphones are now becoming more powerful, reliable and affordable.
 It has became an ideal tool in teleophthalmology.

-oDocs Eye Care specialises in developing open source smartphone ophthalmoscope.
+oDocs Eye Care specialises in developing open source smartphone ophthalmoscopes.

 Supported by Ultimaker, oDocs Eye Care launched the world's first open-source & 3D printable retinal imaging adapter in 2015.

-The cost of self printing and assembling the device is below USD 20 per unit.
-That, coupled with the lower cost of printing the adapter and the ease of self-assembly, it will have a global impact on smartphone retinal photography
+The cost of self printing and assembling the device is below USD 20 per unit and coupled with the lower cost of printing the adapter and the ease of self-assembly, it will have a global impact on smartphone retinal photography.

 How to Access our Files